Log in

 • Ernest Place (Best for Elite Amenities): Located in Gilesgate near large supermarkets, it offers a luxury lifestyle with a private sauna, rooftop terrace, and a fitness suite.
 It is the top choice for students seeking spacious studios and a vibrant social atmosphere.

-How to search and book Durham Uuniversity student accommodation?
+How to search and book Durham University student accommodation?

-Just filter, select, and book to secure the ideal Durham University student accommodation on uhomes.com.
-Our filter function is strong and detailed enough for you to choose your preferences from price, location, duration, and room type to various amenities and services.
-Real photos, videos, and live records are provided so you can check every detail.
+Just filter, select, and book to secure the ideal Durham university private accommodation on uhomes.com.
+Our filter function is strong and detailed enough for you to choose your preferences from price, location, duration, room type to various amenities and services.
+Real photos, videos, live records are provided for your to check and compare every detail.
+And then you just need to submit your application to finish booking.
 Do not have the time to search and compare?
 Contact our 24/7 free expert to help you!

-What are the best areas to rent a Durham University student housing?
+What are the best areas for Durham University housing?

 What factors should I consider for Durham Uni accommodation?